Sewage self-assessment

 Section 1.0

-Do you need an Environmental Compliance Approval or permit for your sewage works?
+Do you need an Environmental Compliance Approval (ECA), permit or to register in the Environmental Activity and Sector Registry (EASR) for your sewage works?

 Question 1.1: Do you know what legislation requires you to obtain a permission for your sewage works?